Prepare, relax and feel well. #LookAfterYourself

 - Counselling & Psychological Services can support your wellbeing

-- Disability Service can assist with access, exam and study arrangements
+- Disability Service can assist with access, study support and exam arrangements

 - Interfaith Chaplaincy offers spaces for reflection

 - The Library has over 2,200 study spaces with hundreds of PCs as well as Wi-Fi

 - Student Services Enquiry Team in the Fraser Building can help with a variety of questions

 Effective Learning Advisers

 Need some advice?
 Book an appointment with one of the Effective Learning Advisers:

 - College of Medical, Veterinary and Life Sciences